logo

-Traceability for the leather supply chain
+Traceability in the leather supply chain

-By Tony Benson, Managing Director, Applied DNA Sciences Europe – 21/05/2018
+By Tony Benson, Managing Director, Applied DNA Sciences Europe

 Applied DNA Sciences recently announced the completion of its consortium research project with UK-based BLC Leather Technology Centre, which demonstrated the application and recovery of SigNature DNA tags throughout the leather supply chain, from animals on the farm to the leather-finishing process at the factory.
 Chemicals Knowledge asked Tony Benson, Managing Director, Applied DNA Sciences Europe, to learn more about the project, and how it will help to improve traceability throughout the leather supply chain.